avnishsingh0/sugarcosmetics-clone/README.md

 ---
 This is a collaborative Project from Masai School in the Construct Week developed in 5 days.
 We are a team of 5 members:

-1. Vivek

-2. Shubham Verma
+1. Shubham Verma

-3. Tejasvi Bishnoi
+2. Tejasvi Bishnoi

-4. Avnish Singh
+3. Avnish Singh

 4. Devendra Kumar